 Many men have an enlarged or feminine-looking chest, and in fact it is estimated that over a third of all men will experience this condition at some point in their lives.
 Often, the appearance of breasts is a source of frustration and embarrassment for these men.
 This condition, technically known as gynecomastia, may be caused by prescription medication or a transient hormone imbalance.
 While gynecomastia may resolve itself after discontinuation of the medication or with hormonal changes that occur in puberty and early adulthood, in some cases the enlarged breasts will remain and need surgical correction.
 Male breast reduction performed in Orange County by Dr. Andrew Smith can help reduce the appearance of large breasts for men, and provide smooth, masculine chest contours.

 If you believe you are a candidate for treatment of gynecomastia, the best way to learn about your unique options for removing unwanted breast tissue is to request a FREE surgical consultation with Dr. Smith.
-Or, call our Irvine, Huntington Beach and Corona cosmetic surgery offices at (949) 653-7000.
+Or, call our Irvine and Corona cosmetic surgery offices at (949) 653-7000.

 What Male Breast Reduction Can Do for You